jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 People who work pay rent to people who hold government-created monopolies on the proceeds of that work and get rent as unearned income purely as unproductive rights holders.

-79) IP rights, today, also significantly slow down innovation.
+79) IP rights, today, seem to significantly slow down innovation.
 They allow large established businesses to use evergrowing monopoly rights to block access to their market to newcomers or competitors.
 Initiatives like the draft Copyright Directive allow copyright to be used as a way to censor content, [reducing ever more the freedoms](https://www.opendemocracy.net/can-europe-make-it/renata-avila-joren-de-wachter-christoph-schneider/eu-is-killing-our-democratic-sp) that the Internet was supposed to give us.

 80) In the discussion on the draft EU Copyright Directive, the monopoly holders of content (the entertainment